 In most cases, the type of vacuum you use on your laminate flooring is unimportant.
 What matters is what your machine is capable of.
 You don’t want a vacuum that is too harsh and damages your flooring, or one that is too soft and doesn’t make a difference.

 So here are some suggestions to remember.
 The steps below will guarantee that you purchase an adequate vacuum that will not damage your laminate finish.

 The best place to begin would be to ensure that your vacuum cleaner is designed for usage on laminate flooring.
 Not everyone understands the distinction between “laminate” and “hardwood.”
 Just because a machine can clean the latter does not imply that it will be gentle with the former.

-The distinction is that laminate flooring are constructed of synthetic wood rather than real wood.
-Although it has the appearance (and behaviour) of wood, it does not include genuine wood fibres.
+The distinction is that laminate flooring is constructed of synthetic wood rather than real wood.
+Although it has the appearance (and behavior) of wood, it does not include genuine wood fibers.

 In comparison, engineered hardwood is produced from several types of wood, whereas solid hardwood is created entirely of natural, straight boards.

 Whether the vacuum you desire doesn’t mention laminate floors, see if it’s only for “hard floors.”
 This is a broad word that encompasses all three types of wood finishes, as well as tiles and ceramic flooring.